neo4j-contrib/spatial/README.md

   It was therefor necessary to upgrade the GeoTools libraries to version 24.2.
   This in turn required a re-write of the Neo4jDataStore interface since the older API had long been deprecated, and was entirely unavailable in newer versions.
+* Neo4j 4.1 was slightly stricter with regards to passing nodes as parameters, requiring the nodes objects to have been created in the current transaction.
+  To work around this we added `.byId` versions of the `spatial.addNode` and `spatial.removeNode` procedures.
+  We also changed the `spatial.removeNode` procedures to return `nodeId` instead of `node`.

-Consequences of this port:
+Consequences of the port to Neo4j 4.x:

-* The large number of changes mean that the 0.27.0 version should be considered very alpha.
+* The large number of changes mean that the 0.27.x versions should be considered very alpha.
 * Many API's have changed and client code might need to be adapted to take the changes into account.
 * The new DataStore API is entirely untested in GeoServer, besides the existing unit and integration tests.
 * The need to manage threads and create schema indexes results in the procedures requiring